isaachowen/mturks_assistant/README.md

 Verifying the work essentially requires you to perform the HIT yourself, so automating the validation of HITs should be done where possible.

 ### Automate HIT validation by implementing a sequence of 3 "fanout" HIT tasks
-It is not possible to automate the validation of complex HITs.
+It is not possible to automate the validation HITs that are too complex.
 Validating a single HIT encapsulating the entire webscraping campaign would be prohibitively expensive, time consuming and complex.
 Similarly, verifying one HIT per university, where the task is to gather all relevant emails for a university, would also be impossible to automate.

-To make possible the automation of validating HITs, the web scraping campaign is broken into a pipeline of simpler webscrape steps, where each step of the research is an easy-to-validate HIT.
+To make possible the automation of validating HITs, the web scraping campaign is broken into a pipeline of simplified webscrape steps that where each step of the research is an easy-to-validate HIT.
 Simplifying the webscrape campaign into a series of simpler HITs also allows for a cheaper cost-per-hit.
 I chained 3 webscrape HITs together into a "fanout" to enable simple automated automated validation of each of the 3 webscrape HITs.